The Shape of Thurston's Master Teapot: Preliminaries

 \end{definition}

-\begin{remark} The Parry polynomial for a word $w$ in the alphabet $\{0,1\}$ is defined similarly; interpret the word $w$ as one period of the itinerary of $1$ under a tent map, compute the digits and cumulative signs, and form the Parry polynomial $P_w$ as above. \end{remark}

-Thus, if $f_{\beta}$ is a superattracting tent map, it follows from equation (\ref{eq:definingpolynomial}) that $\beta$ is a root of the associated Parry polynomial.
-The minimal polynomial for $\beta$ is a factor of $P_{\beta}$.
-However, $P_{\beta}$ is never irreducible, as it always has a factor of $(z-1)$ (see Proposition \ref{p:relatingpolynomials2}), and may also have other factors.
+When $f_\beta$ is critically periodic, the first line of equation \eqref{eqn:itinerary_of_x} confirms that for any word $w$ for which $w^\infty$ is a $\beta$-itinerary, we have that $\beta$ is a root of the Parry polynomial $P_w$.
+Thus, the minimal polynomial for $\beta$ is a factor of $P_{w}$ for any word $w$ such that $w^\infty$ is a $\beta$-itinerary.
+As a final observation, $P_w$ is also never irreducible over the integers, as it always has a factor of $(z-1)$.
+At times it will be important for our arguments to ensure that the Parry polynomial has only this one extra factor of $(z-1)$, i.e. has exactly two irreducible factors.